 A Switzerland Limited Liability Company (SARL) / (LLC) is a company whose liability is limited to the contributions of its members.
 This is why its name is a “Société à Responsabilité Limitée” (SARL) which is translated into “Society with Limited Responsibility”.
 It is a private limited liability corporation which is also designated by the abbreviation “GmbH” (Gesellschaft mit beschränkter Haftung) which is German for “company with limited liability”.

-The SARL is similar to a limited liability company in the United States, and a United Kingdom private company limited by shares.
+The SARL is similar to a limited liability company or LLC in the United States, and a United Kingdom private company limited by shares.